Currency: British Pound

 Drives On: Left

 [currency_bcc w=”300″ h=”280″ s=”f2edc9″ fc=”000000″ f=”USD” t=”GBP” type=”custom”]

 The Isle of Man is an island located within the Irish Sea.
 It is geographically situated right in the middle of Scotland, Ireland, England and Wales.
 However, Isle of Man is neither a member of the European Union nor England.
-It is a territory of the British crown, though, so the people living in Isle of Man can be referred to as British citizens.
-Travel to Isle of Man to bear witness to a beauty that offers historical, natural and well preserved attractions from the Medieval era.
+It is a territory of the British crown, though, so the people living in the Isle of Man can be referred to as British citizens.
+Travel to the Isle of Man to bear witness to a beauty that offers historical, natural and well-preserved attractions from the Medieval era.

-The history of Isle of Man saw invasion of the Celts to the Vikings and then the Scots took control of Isle of Man.
+The history of Isle of Man saw an invasion of the Celts to the Vikings and then the Scots took control of Isle of Man.
 It was during 1764 when the British crown gained control of the Isle of Man although the country was never incorporated into the United Kingdom.
-Today, only half of the population in Isle of Man are native folks while the other half are immigrants (mostly from the UK).
-In term of government rule, the British crown represents Isle of Man in diplomatic and defence ministries.
+Today, only half of the population in the Isle of Man are native folks while the other half are immigrants (mostly from the UK).
+In term of government rule, the British crown represents Isle of Man in diplomatic and defense ministries.
 When it comes to housing and immigration, however, Isle of Man acts independently from the UK.

-The low tax rate in Isle of Man had attracted an offshore financial sector.
-This has accounted for majority of the country’s GDP.
+The low tax rate in the Isle of Man had attracted an offshore financial sector.
+This has accounted for the majority of the country’s GDP.
 Other crucial factors in the Isle of Man’s economy include the tourism and light industry sectors.
 Meanwhile, fishing and agriculture are no longer as important as they used to be.

 Currency: Manx Pound

 Official Language: English and Manx are the official languages of the Isle of Man.